Customer loyalty matters because selling more to existing customers is easier, and cheaper, than finding and selling to new ones.

 If you keep a dialogue going with customers, they will be more likely to buy from you in the future.

 - Group one is potential customers who have not yet purchased anything.
-For example, someone who has made an enquiry as a result of an advertisement.
+For example, someone who has made an enquiry.

 The aim of your communication is to build interest in your products.
 You may also be trying to make a sale at this early stage.

-- Group two is customers who have madea purchase.
+- Group two is customers who have made

 Your aim is to increase the frequency of their buying and to sell them other products in your range.